What Makes Pet Food Sustainable?

 A common myth is that “more meat = healthier.”
 In reality, what matters most is nutritional balance, not meat quantity.

 International guidelines confirm that pets can thrive on diets made with a variety of protein sources — as long as the food provides the right amino acids, vitamins, and minerals.
-Sustainable pet food is about smart nutrition, not cutting corners.

-Insect-Based Pet Food (BSF Explained)
+🪰 Insect-Based Pet Food (BSF Explained)

 What Is Black Soldier Fly (BSF)?

-Instead of letting food scraps go to landfill, BSF helps turn waste into something useful — nutritious food for pets.
+Around the world, BSF is already being used as a smarter, lower-impact protein source for pets.
+Instead of letting food scraps end up in landfills, BSF helps turn waste into something useful — nutritious food for cats and dogs.

 Why BSF Is Different from Regular Meat